 In May 2023 Draganfly won the Service Excellence Award at the Federation of Small Business’ annual awards.
 We were very chuffed.

-The shop now spans two floors, has over 20,000 customers worldwide.
+The shop now spans three floors, has over 20,000 customers worldwide.
 Draganfly use modern technology to provide a top service, have highly rated staff and insist on a wide range of high quality spares, all of which means that they are not always the cheapest but they believe that a good service is worth paying for.
 Thousands of happy Ariel, BSA and now Triumph customers over the years stand testament to that.